wangqinNick/tp/docs/DeveloperGuide.md

 3. Ensure it is set to the correct JDK version.
     a. `Configure` > `Project Structure for New Projects` > Select Java 11 under Project SDK.
 4. Click `Open or Import` to open the cloned repo.
 5. If necessary, locate the `build.gradle` file and select it.
-Click `OK`.
+Click OK.

 ### Verifying the setup